duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 ![instant answer example](https://raw.github.com/duckduckgo/duckduckgo-documentation/master/duckduckhack/assets/app_search_example.png)

-In this example, we show instant answers from Quixley any time someone searches for mobile apps.
+In this example, we show instant answers from Quixey any time someone searches for mobile apps.
 This happens based on our community recommendation of Quixey as the best available source.

 ## Getting Involved